semgrep/semgrep-docs/docs/semgrep-supply-chain/overview.md

 However, some dependencies are vulnerable simply through their inclusion in a codebase; in such cases, Semgrep Supply Chain generates reachable findings involving these dependencies, even if they're transitive, not direct, dependencies.

 Some package ecosystems allow the use of a transitive dependency as if it were a direct dependency.
-Though this feature is uncommon, Semgrep Supply Chain can scan for such usage and flag transitive dependencies as unreachable if not used directly.
+Though this feature is uncommon, Semgrep Supply Chain can scan for such usages and flag transitive dependencies as unreachable if not used directly.

 ## Software bill of materials